-- Step 1 Check that the AC and DC power supplies to the solar inverter are connected simultaneously, and that the and ▶ indicators are steady green or blink slowly for more than 3 minutes. - Step 2 Turn off the AC switch, set the DC switch at the bottom of the solar inverter to OFF, and wait until all indicators on the solar inverter panel turn off. - Step 3 Complete the following operations within 4 minutes: - 1.
-Turn on the AC switch and wait for about 90s or until the inverter indicator > blinks. - 2.
-Turn off the AC switch and wait about 30s or until all LED indicators on the inverter panel turn off. - 3.
-Turn on the AC switch and wait for about 30s or until all LED indicators on the inverter panel blink and then turn off after about 30s. - Step 4 Wait until the three indicators on the inverter panel blink green quickly and then blink red quickly, indicating that the password has been restored. - Step 5 Reset the password within 10 minutes.
+- Step 1 Check that the AC and DC power supplies to the solar inverter are connected simultaneously, and that the and ▶ indicators are steady green or blink slowly for more than 3 minutes. - Step 2 Turn off the AC switch, set the DC switch at the bottom of the solar inverter to OFF, and wait until all indicators on the solar inverter panel turn off. - Step 3 Complete the following operations within 3 minutes: - 1.
+Turn on the AC switch and wait until the > indicator blinks. - 2.
+Turn off the AC switch and wait until all indicators on the solar inverter panel turn off. - 3.
+Turn on the AC switch and wait until all LED indicators on the inverter panel blink and turn off after about 30s. - Step 4 Wait until the three indicators on the inverter panel blink green quickly and then blink red quickly, indicating that the password has been restored. - Step 5 Reset the password within 10 minutes.
 (If no operation is performed within 10 minutes, all parameters of the solar inverter remain the same as those before the reset.) - 1.
-Wait until the 1~ indicator blinks. - 2.
+Wait until the > indicator blinks. - 2.
 Obtain the initial WLAN hotspot name (SSID) and initial password (PSW) from the label on the side of the solar inverter to connect to the app. - 3.
-On the login page, set a new login password and log in to the app.
+On the login page, set a new login password and log in to the app. - Step 6 Set router and management system parameters to implement remote management.